go-modules-by-example/index/README.md

 * how vgo works
 * how to get things done with vgo

-They are work-in-progress and pending review.
+They are:

+* work-in-progress
+* pending review
+* likely to move somewhere else

 ### Structure